Problems We Found In Norman, Oklahoma's Drinking WaterRSS

 Chromium 6 In Norman's Drinking Water

 Chromium 6 is a highly toxic metal that is currently unregulated by the EPA.
 Chromium 6 pollution is associated with metal processing, tannery facilities, chromate production, stainless steel welding, and pigment production.
 Norman, Oklahoma has some of the highest levels of Chromium 6 in the country.
 In the 2020 Consumer Confidence Report, the city of Norman tested for Total Chromium, instead of Chromium 6 - which is a far more toxic type of chromium.
-According to test data completed by the Environmental Working Group, the average concentration of Chromium 6 detected in Norman's drinking water was 41 parts per billion and the highest concentration detected was 97 parts per billion.
+According to test data completed by the Environmental Working Group, the average concentration of Chromium 6 detected in Norman's drinking water was 41,000 parts per trillion and the highest concentration detected was 97,000 parts per trillion.
 For a bit of perspective, these levels are as high as 4850 times higher than the concentration determined to have negligible impact on cancer risk.
 EPA has acknowledged that Chromium 6 is a known human carcinogen through inhalation, but is still determining its cancer potential through ingestion of drinking water.
 Lung, nasal and sinus cancers are associated with Chromium 6 exposure.
 Acute respiratory disease, cardiovascular, gastrointestinal, hematological, hepatic, renal, and neurological distress are health effects associated with high levels of chromium 6 exposure.